jayadams011/learning-journal/LJ-code-401-day1.md

 Then we went over expectations of todays lab and were assigned partners for the week.

 # Lab
-Worked on Lab with Peter Kim as my paretner.
+Worked on Lab with Peter Kim as my partner.
 We were the last ones done, but I feel pretty good with what we did and I feel like I contributed almost equally.
 Still not thinking like a programmer but closer.